SlicerMorph/S_2020/Day_1/ImageStacks/ImageStacks.md

 **NOTE** For this transformation to hold, the specimen should be oriented in the scanner bed such that the anterior of the specimen should be closest to the scanner, and operator should be looking down to the dorsal (top) surface (see the specimen picture above).
 We only tested this with Bruker 1076.
 So if you are Bruker users, we appreciate if you can provide further feedback about whether this tools works for you.

+### What about getting data from other scanners' proprietory formats?

+In addition to as image stacks, different microCT vendors output data in different formats (e.g., multi-frame tiff) or into their own proprietory format (e.g., Scanco).
+While multiframe tiff is supported, in other cases you may want to use `RawImageGuess` module, which is another extension bundled with SlicerMorph, to import foreign data.
+In a nutshell, `RawImageGuess` allows you to guess key image information such as image dimensions, data type, header size in a convenient and interactive way.
+[This video shows it in action](https://www.youtube.com/watch?time_continue=3&v=ajpOQEAyWkA&feature=emb_logo).

+Knowing the correct values for image dimensions and data type will greatly expedite the guessing procedure.
+See this blog for [an alternative approach to importing data from Scanco by using information from their log files](https://blogs.uw.edu/maga/2018/09/importing-microct-data-from-scanco-into-slicer/), which predates the RawImageGuess module.
+You can just take these values and directly enter into the `RawImageGuess` module and quickly import the data into Slicer.

+See this link for more information about [`RawImageGuess`] extension(https://github.com/acetylsalicyl/SlicerRawImageGuess/).